jonesa9933/OnlyTunerAndroidAppv2/README.md

 # OnlyTunerAndroidAppv2
-A simple tuner aiming to become the most accurate and easy to user android app tuner with guitar features.
+A simple tuner aiming to become the most accurate and easy-to-use android app tuner with guitar features.